 Uniting for Youth: Building networks for innovative skills solutions15–16 October 2018: Amsterdam, Netherlands

 The growing disconnect between the skills that are taught and the skills that the market needs, is leaving millions of young people without jobs.
 Automation is increasingly taking over mundane tasks and new industries are rapidly emerging.
 This Fourth Industrial Revolution demands a workforce with a new set of core skills to creatively tackle complex and unforeseen challenges.
 Could the Dutch "Triple Helix" concept that intertwines government, education and industry be part of the solution?
-That is the question that we will keep asking throughout the WorldSkills Conference 2018.
+That was the question asked throughout WorldSkills Conference 2018.

-These tracks will help you find solutions to the challenges that you face in the vocational sector around the globe.
-Learn how the Dutch approach ensures that skills are consistently raised to a higher level in the Netherlands, and how these lessons can be applied elsewhere.
+These tracks helped attendees find solutions to the challenges faced in the vocational sector around the globe.
+Participants learned how the Dutch approach ensures that skills are consistently raised to a higher level in the Netherlands, and how these lessons can be applied elsewhere.

 Conference Programme (PDF)

 A look to the future on the coming trends and challenges and how to prepare TVET, industry, youth, our organisations, and society in general.
 What is the long term outlook for the future of skills?

 With a background as a philosopher, professional speaker, and trend watcher, Ruud Veltenaar, will speak about future trends and the development of skills, VET, labour markets, and how to prepare for jobs that do not yet exist.